henninghall/react-native-date-picker/README.md

 ## Why another React Native datepicker?

 One of the strongest reason to use react native is its cross platform compatibility.
 Most of the official components are working seamlessly on both platforms but there are some with single platform support only.
 The react native datepicker is one example where both <a href="https://facebook.github.io/react-native/docs/datepickerios">DatePickerIOS</a> and <a href="https://facebook.github.io/react-native/docs/datepickerandroid">DatePickerAndroid</a> are present.
-The reason for this is that the default date picker is implemented in seperate ways, iOS normally have an integrated view picker wheel where android has different pickers in a dialog format.
+The reason for this is that the default date picker is implemented in separate ways, iOS normally have an integrated view picker wheel where android has different pickers in a dialog format.

-If you want to use these pickers you can combile the official ones or a third party module that already done that for you.
+If you want to use these pickers you can combine the official ones or a third party module that already done that for you.
 If you on the other hand want have a more unified design between your android and ios app, this module is for you.
 The datetime mode can be particularly helpful to avoid 2 separate picker dialogs on android.